itsjennaz/cs386-group1/deliverables/D1-Inception.md

    * Computers parts, cleaning supplies, meats at one point became sparce due to the pandemic
    * Looks online for products
    * Calls and checks to see if products are back in stock
-   * Employees oftem are unaware as to when products will be back in stock
+   * Employees often are unaware as to when products will be back in stock
    * Annoyed due to the desired/needed products(i.e. not ordered enough, runs out, scalpers, etc.)
 * Representative quotes:
    * "It's annoying not being able to get parts that you may need or want for you computer setup due to so many shortages."